ariebovenberg/ariebovenberg.github.io/_posts/2022-01-03-finding-broken-slots-in-popular-python-libraries.md

 (Note that some may be false positives, or out of date since this post.
 The list is not exhaustive.)

+I was actually surprised how many packages _didn't_ have issues.
+This is mostly due to them not having many `__slots__` classes in the first place.
+For example, `requests` has 43 classes, none with slots;
+`azure` has 2391 classes, only 5 with slots.
+I hope tools like `slotscheck` help more libraries adopt slots!

 ## What now?

 The first version of `slotscheck` is available on PyPI.